Deaf On the Job

 By the end of the 1980s more Deaf printers were advanced to leadership positions within this structure.
 Working as a supervisor shifted the dynamics of communication for Deaf and hearing workers at The Post.
 Deaf printers would have full access to instructions and assignments delivered in ASL.

-At the same time that more Deaf printers were advanced to supervisor positions, the use of interpreters became more commonplace.
+As more Deaf printers advanced to supervisory positions, the use of interpreters became more commonplace.
 Although not present for every shift, interpreters enabled supervisors to communicate across shifts and workspaces at The Post to resolve issues of scheduling, technology, and staffing.

 For a list of sources used, see Works Consulted.